 MODEL UNITED NATIONS CONFERENCES

-NATIONAL SECURITY COLLEGIATE CONFERENCE
+NATIONAL COLLEGIATE SECURITY CONFERENCE

 The National Collegiate Security Conference (NCSC) is one of the oldest and most prestigious UN simulations for college students around the world.